 This is a place like no place on Earth.
 A land full of wonder, mystery and music.
 Sit on these magical mushrooms and see who you become.

-The fifth annual Meet the Press: One Stop Print Shop!
+Martha Street Studio presents the sixth annual Meet the Press: One Stop Print Shop!
 Make a design, carve your linoleum and spin the wheel on the press: experience the tradition of relief printing by creating your own fine art lino-cut print.
 The workshop is open to people of all ages (children under 10 must be accompanied by an adult).
-Drop by the tent beside the Folk School Saturday and Sunday, 1:00 PM to 4:00PM.

 Come and take a walk through The Prairie Booth.
-Snap a photo, leave a message or just lie in the shade.
+Snap a photo or take a nice, relaxing seat in the shade.
 This whimsical landscape plays with perspective and is great for capturing memorable moments.